API Reference#

 upload_rawdata(overwrite_existing_files='never', dry_run=False)[source]#

-Upload files in the rawdata top level folder.
+Upload all files in the rawdata top level folder.

 Parameters: